BosslandGmbH/Honorbuddy-Quest-Behaviors/README.md

 Otherwise you can [download a plugin](http://editorconfig.org/) for your favorite IDE.
 This is optional but is very useful if you are switching between projects with different indentation settings.

+## Discuss
+You can discuss Honorbuddy in our Discord channel which can be found [here](https://discordapp.com/invite/0q6seK1er9pqFZkZ).